 Baked Eggs with Chorizo and Potatoes

-Baked Eggs with Chorizo and Potatoes is a hearty combination of spicy chorizo, crispy potatoes, and free-range eggs—cooked and baked in a cast-iron skillet is a perfect breakfast for a crowd or to make ahead for busy school mornings.
+Baked Eggs with Chorizo and Potatoes is a hearty combination of spicy chorizo, crispy potatoes, and eggs—cooked and baked in a cast-iron skillet is a perfect breakfast for a crowd or to make ahead for busy school mornings.

 Every school morning, I blare Latin music and sing loudly to get my kids out of bed, all while dancing in the kitchen as I pack lunches and make breakfast.
 If loud music and my horrible singing doesn’t wake them up, the aroma of something delicious baking will surely entice them to get out of bed.

 If you are an early bird and want to bake this dish in the morning, you can get a head start by boiling the potatoes and refrigerating them the night before, and then all that is needed is to cook the chorizo and bake the skillet in the morning.

 Papas con chorizo (potatoes and chorizo) is my quick go-to meal for breakfast.
 I usually scramble it with eggs and serve it rolled up in a warm flour tortilla.
 This dish is inspired by that classic recipe, but instead of scrambling the eggs I cracked eggs right on top of the diced potato and chorizo mixture, then baked the eggs in the oven.